System Assembly and Testing

 If this switch is open, or not fitted, the system will be in normal mode; otherwise, it will be in anti-flicker mode.

 If this behaviour is not seen, it probably means that the one or both of the CT's signals are reversed.
-This can be easily remedied by reversing the direction of the leads at the CT1 and CT2 connectors (but not swapping them over!).
+This can be easily remedied by reversing the orientation of the CT1 or CT2 connectors.
 If CT1 is the wrong way around, the display will never leave its idle pattern.
 And if CT2 is the wrong way around, the displayed value will never increase.
 When they are both correct, the behaviour should be as described above.

 NB.
 The rating of the load needs to be greater than the simulated PV, otherwise the system will not be able to maintain a balance between 'import' and 'export'.